edelans/Heart-Rate-Smart-Fan/README.md

 # Improvements

-- add a LED for bluetooth connection status, this https://github.com/jandelgado/jled will probably help a lot
+- 👍 add a LED for bluetooth connection status, with https://github.com/jandelgado/jled
-- [power the esp32 with Main Voltage using Hi-Link HLK-PM03 Converter](https://randomnerdtutorials.com/esp8266-hi-link-hlk-pm03/) instead of having a second cable (micro-USB)
+- [power the esp32 with Mains Voltage using Hi-Link HLK-PM03 Converter](https://randomnerdtutorials.com/esp8266-hi-link-hlk-pm03/) instead of having a second cable (micro-USB)
 - add a switch to turn on/off/bypass PWM ?
 - work on form factor : put all this on a single [PCB board](https://www.amazon.fr/Ensemble-cartes-circuit-imprim%C3%A9-Luwanz/dp/B075ZN455T/ref=sr_1_7?__mk_fr_FR=%C3%85M%C3%85%C5%BD%C3%95%C3%91&crid=27SBXQ0O37795&dchild=1&keywords=pcb+board&qid=1604477790&sprefix=pcb+b%2Caps%2C162&sr=8-7)
 - put it in a [project box enclosure](https://makeradvisor.com/tools/project-box-enclosure/)
 - put it in a custom 3D printed casing
+- go back in scanning mode when BT connexion is lost.
+Currently, if you move too far away from the ESP32 and BT connexion is lost, the state is frozen, even when you come back into the BT range : the heart rate is not updated anymore.
+It would be nicer if the ESP32 could just go back into BT scanning mode when no heart rate notification is received for more than 10s.